-The Penn State K Seminar Series supported by the Penn State BIRCWH and KL2 programs was founded in 2007 by the BIRCWH Program and subsequently expanded in 2011 to include Penn State CTSI KL2 recipients and individual K-awardees.
+The Penn State K Seminar Series supported by Penn State’s BIRCWH and KL2 programs was founded in 2007 by the BIRCWH Program and subsequently expanded in 2011 to include Penn State CTSI KL2 recipients and individual K-awardees.
 Monthly seminars take place on the first Monday of each month for two and a half to three hours and are open to BIRCWH scholars, KL2 scholars, individual K awardees and mentors.

 Reflecting the multidisciplinary nature of the K scholars and their mentor teams, the seminar series alternates between the University Park campus and the College of Medicine in Hershey.
 Each session includes a networking lunch and a formal presentation by an internal or external speaker that is selected by the K awardees.
 These presentations provide an opportunity for K awardees to expand their professional networks by inviting experts in their fields from other universities to visit Penn State.
 Seminar sessions are either a scientific talk or a professional development topic.
 Professional development topics have included strategies for ‘effective time use, preparation of NIH resubmission applications, preparation of PCORI grants, promotion and tenure issues, and internal resources for pilot project funding and grant preparation.